devflowinc/trieve-py-client/docs/ChunkGroupApi.md

     api_instance = trieve_py_client.ChunkGroupApi(api_client)
     tr_dataset = 'tr_dataset_example' # str | The dataset id to use for the request
     dataset_id = 'dataset_id_example' # str | The id of the dataset to fetch groups for.
     page = 56 # int | The page of groups to fetch.
-Each page contains 10 groups.
-Support for custom page size is coming soon.
+Page is 1-indexed.

     try:
         # Get Groups for Dataset